tonyx/Sharpino/README.md

 - Support in memory and Postgres storage.
 Support Eventstoredb (only for the LightCommandHandler).
 - Support publishing events to Kafka.
 - Example application with tests including Kafka subscriber.
-- There are no proper aggregates but rather clusters:a collection of entities (e.g. a collection of todos, a collection of tags, a collection of categories, etc.) forming a transactional boundary.
+- There are no proper aggregates but rather clusters: collections of entities (e.g. a collection of todos, a collection of tags, a collection of categories, etc.) forming a transactional boundary.
-- A specifi practice to refactor clusters and test cluster refactoring
+- A specific practice to refactor clusters and test cluster refactoring

 ## Projects

 __Sharpino.Lib__:

 - [Core.fs](Sharpino.Lib/Core.fs): Abstract definition of _Events_, _Commands_ and _Undoer_ (the reverse of a command to be used if storage lacks transaction between streams).
 Definition of _EvolveUnForgivingErrors_ and "normal" _Evolve_.
-The former rises an error if there are some events that cannot be applied to the current state of the cluster.
+The former raises an error if there are some events that cannot be applied to the current state of the cluster.
 The latter just skip those events.

-- [CommandHandler.fs](Sharpino.Lib/CommandHandler.fs): gets and stores snapshots, execute commands, produces and store events using the __storage__.
+- [CommandHandler.fs](Sharpino.Lib/CommandHandler.fs): gets and stores snapshots, execute commands, and produces and store events using the __storage__.
 - [LightCommandHandler.fs](Sharpino.Lib/LightCommandHandler.fs): gets and stores snapshots, execute commands, produces and store events using a storage that supports pub/sub model (only Eventstoredb at the moment).
 - [DbStorage.fs](Sharpino.Lib/DbStorage.fs) and [MemoryStorage.fs](Sharpino.Lib/MemoryStorage.fs): Manages persistency in Postgres or in memory.
 - [Cache.fs](Sharpino.Lib/Cache.fs).
 Cache events, snapshots and state

 __Sharpino.Sample__
-You need a user called 'safe' with password 'safe' in your postgres (if you want to use postgres as event store).
+You need a user called 'safe' with password 'safe' in your Postgres (if you want to use Postgres as Eventstore).

 It is an example of a library for managing todos with tags and categories.
 There are two versions in the sense of two different configurations concerning the distribution of the models (collection of entities) between the clusters.
 There is a strategy to test the migration between versions (cluster refactoring) that is described in the code (See: [AppVersions.fs](Sharpino.Sample/AppVersions.fs) and [MultiVersionsTests.fs](Sharpino.Sample.Test/MultiversionsTests.fs))
 .